 - Transformation backlog – The transformation backlog is the to-do state.
 This is where value streams are prioritized for transformation based on opportunity and support from relevant stakeholders.
 Value streams stay here until they meet the following exit criteria:

 - Leadership prepared – Value stream stakeholders have been trained in the new way of working, established and communicated a sense of urgency, built the guiding coalition, and developed and communicated the change vision.

 - ARTs identified – The operational and development value streams have been analyzed, and prospective ARTs have been identified (see Identify Value Streams and ARTs).

 - Value Stream Canvas defined – The value stream itself is further defined and the value stream canvas is created (see Create the Implementation Plan).

 - SPCs trained – In order to provide the knowledge and coaching expertise, additional SPCs in the value stream are trained (see Train Lean-Agile Change Agents).
 A coaching plan is created.

 This state is WIP limited, ensuring adequate LACE and SPC support.

 - The tracks – The tracks represent the doing state, where the ARTs are structured, launched, and operated to achieve the aim of the value stream.
 There are five intermediate stations on this track, described below.
 The tracks are WIP limited in two ways: there are only a small number of tracks (value streams) available, and there can be no more than ‘X’ trains on each track.

 - Sustain and improve – Once an ART can run independently, without the constant attention of coaches, the train is moved to the sustain and improve state on the BVIR.
 This section displays all the SAFe value streams and ARTs in the organization that have been launched to date.
 This state is not WIP limited; the more the merrier!

 The tracks are where most of the transformational work takes place.
 Each station on the track represents a state of maturity for an ART.
-While the number and definition of the stations can be adapted to each enterprise’s context, we offer an example in Figure 5.
+While the number and definition of the stations can be adapted to each enterprise’s context, Figure 5 offers one example: